NUNHEAD - GREENWICH PARK

 Aerial view from 1949, used with permission from the Britain From Above website.

-Dead centre of this image is the bridge carrying the Greenwich Park line over Brookmill Road (still in situ twenty years after the official abandonment of the line).
+Dead centre of this image is the bridge carrying the Greenwich Park line over Brookmill Road (which was still in situ twenty years after the official abandonment of the line).

-The trackbed going toward the top left is heading in the Nunhead direction.
-The tracks at the top left are the mainline ones from London Bridge down to Lewisham.
-The platform ends are those of St.John's station.
-There was a bridge over the tracks at this point carrying the Greenwich Park line.
+The trackbed going from the bridge to the top left of the photo is heading in the Nunhead direction.
+The separate tracks at the top left are the mainline ones from London Bridge down to Lewisham.
+The platform ends are those of St.John's station and there was a bridge over this line at this point, carrying the Greenwich Park line.

-The trackbed heading from the bridge in the centre to the bottom right is heading toward the terminus at Greenwich Park.
+The trackbed heading from the bridge in the centre to the bottom right of the photo is heading toward the terminus at Greenwich Park.

 Both sections of the trackbed seen here still exist to a large extent.